Lupita dolls: The dolls

-These dolls were often played with along with toy chairs and tables along with play dishes.
+These dolls were often played along with toy chairs and tables along with play dishes.
 They are still often displayed sitting on a miniature chair.

 History

 The hard papier-mâché has its origins in the late colonial to early Independence period, created by poorer families to imitate more expensive porcelain dolls from Spain.
 In Mexico City, the name Lupita is derived from the diminutive for the popular girls name of Guadalupe.
 In the past they were sold in Mexico City in places such as the Sonora Market, where other items made of cartonería such as piñatas and Judas figures are still sold.
 The dolls remained popular until the era of commercial plastic dolls.
 A number of stories surround the dolls.
 One of these is that a wife who feels that her husband is cheating on her would buy one of these dolls and write the name of his supposed mistress to let him know that she knew.
 Another story says that they were used in the past to advertise brothels in Mexico City with each doll representing a prostitute.
 The dolls in the windows indicated which women were available.

 However, since the second half of the 20th century, the dolls have lost popularity.
-They are no longer made in Mexico City and are only available from certain artisans in Celaya, sold not as toys but as collectors’ items.
+They are no longer made in Mexico City and are only available from certain artisans in Celaya, sold not as toys but as collector's items.
 These artisans include Lupita Hernández and Luis Alberto Canchola who makes the dolls in various sizes.

 Since the 1990s, there have been efforts by the government to revitalize the craft.
 One of these was the Jugar a las Muñecas.
 De las Lupes a las Robóticas project managed by artist María Eugenia Chellet from 1991 to 2008.
 It worked to create innovation in the dolls, creating images from mass media, the circus, harlequins, and animal/human figures.
 The dolls were painted in acrylics and decorated with items such as clothing, beads, feathers, ribbons and more.
 The main goal of the project was to see the dolls not as anonymous handcrafts but rather as works of art.
 This project was sponsored by CONACULTA and had workshops and exhibitions in various parts of Mexico.
 This was followed in 2010 by the Miss Lupita project headed by Caroline Esparragoza in Mexico City, with support from Chellet and the Fondo Nacional para las Artes y Cultura.
 The goal of this project is to preserve the traditional techniques to make the dolls but to update the designs.
 Dolls were created by ordinary people with help from artisans and artists and the results were exhibited in Mexico, Japan and Portugal.
 There was even a workshop to make the dolls in Japan.

 Cartonería in Celaya has made something of a comeback, including the making of the Lupita dolls.